-Syrian army tightens grip on key town after rebel withdrawal
+Syrian army poised to take key town after rebel withdrawals

 In a statement on its Telegram channel, Hayat Tahrir al-Sham said rebels still held part of Khan Sheikhoun and nearby areas in northern Hama despite what it described as a redeployment in the town after fierce enemy bombardment.

+Another rebel alliance, the Turkey-backed National Liberation Front, said that as a result of bombardment in the northern Hama area its forces had left positions that had become difficult to supply and had redeployed to others.

+Rebel fighters “did not leave an inch of land before making the enemy taste great calamities”, it said in a statement.

-The Observatory and the pro-Damascus military source said Syrian rebels had withdrawn to a Turkish military position in the town of Morek, to the south of Khan Sheihkoun in Hama province.
+The Observatory and the pro-Damascus military source said Syrian rebels had pulled back to a Turkish military position in the town of Morek, south of Khan Sheikh in Hama province.

+Turkey, which supports some of the rebel groups in the northwest, has established a dozen military positions in the area under deals with Russia.

+One of its main concerns is to prevent a further influx of Syrian refugees fleeing government control.
+Some 3.6 million Syrian refugees already live in Turkey.

-Negotiations were underway between Turkey and Russia over the withdrawal of the Turkish position, the pro-Damascus source said.
+The pro-Damascus source said negotiations were underway between Turkey and Russia over the withdrawal of the Turkish position.

 Turkish Foreign Minister Mevlut Cavusoglu said Turkey would not remove the observation post located near Morek, which a Turkish convoy was trying to reach on Monday when it came under attack.